driessene/acoustic_camera/readme.md

 - tap(self): Returns a list of messages.
 The length of messages matches num_ports.

 ## print_audio_devices - Function
 This function prints all available audio devices to the terminal.
-Useful for finding the ID of the device you are looking to record data from
+Useful for finding the ID of the device you are looking to record data from.

 ## AudioRecorder - Stage
 Manages an audio device and pushes data to destinations.

 ### Properties
-- device-id - int: The ID of the device to record from.
+- device_id - int: The ID of the device to record from.
 Use print_audio_devices to find it.
 - samplerate - int: The sample rate of the device.
 - num_channels: - int The number of channels of the device.
-Must match the channels listed from print_audio_devices()
+Must match the channels listed from print_audio_devices().
 - blocksize - int: The number of samples per block of data.
 - channel_map - list: Pass a list to reorganize the channels.
 For example [2, 3, 1, 0] will swap the channels so that channel 2 is in index 0, 3 to 1, 1 to 2, and 0 to 3.